RonaldoCMP/Polygon-stuffs/README.md

 ## [sweep_polyHole.scad](sweep_polyHole.scad)

-A example of application of polyHolePartition: a sweep of a 2d shape which is a polygon with holes.
+An application example of polyHolePartition: the sweep of a 2d shape which is a polygon with holes.